TITLE 80: PUBLIC OFFICIALS AND EMPLOYEES

 5) a statement that the nonmember has the right under the Act to object to the amount of the fee by filing an objection with the Board and that the nonmember can obtain additional information about the objection procedure from the Board; and

-6) a statement advising fee payers that employees who object to payment of a fair share fee because of bonafide religious tenets, or teaching of a church or religious body of which such employees are members may pay an amount equal to their fair share contribution to a non-religious charitable organization as provided in Section 11 of the Act.
+6) a statement advising fee payers that employees who object to payment of a fair share fee because of bonafide religious tenets or teaching of a church or religious body of which such employees are members may pay an amount equal to their proportionate share, determined under a proportionate share agreement, to a non-religious charitable organization (Section 11 of the Act).
+When the union and employee are unable to agree on the non-religious charitable organization, the organization will be determined pursuant to the procedures in Section 1125.80(i).

-c) Whenever there is a change in the amount of the fair share fee, an updated notice shall be provided to nonmembers in a manner consistent with subsection (a) of this Section.
+c) Whenever there is a change in the amount of the fair share fee, an updated notice shall be provided to nonmembers in a manner consistent with subsection (a).

 d) Upon request, the employer shall give the exclusive representative access to appropriate bulletin boards and other locations for purposes of posting the notice required by this Section.

-f) Once notice of the fair share fee has been provided to a newly hired employee in accordance with this Section, fair share fees may be collected from such employee fourteen (14) calendar days after the employee's first day of employment.
+f) Once notice of the fair share fee has been provided to a newly hired employee in accordance with this Section, fair share fees may be collected from the employee 14 calendar days after the employee's first day of employment.

 g) Compliance with this Section does not mean that the exclusive representative has complied with all legal notice requirements as may be required by judicial decisions.
 The legal responsibility for providing adequate notice remains with the exclusive representative.